 Concussion Education (Free Concussion Managment Course)

 In accordance with North Dakota State Law (NDCC 15.1-18.2-04) regarding concussion management, each official, coach, and athletic trainer receive biennial training regarding the nature and risk of concussion.

-ALL Bismarck Public School District coaches (head, assistant, volunteer, etc.) are required to complete the free Concussion in Sport - What You Need to Know course on the National Federation of State High School Activities website for the 2013-2014 school year (even if this course was completed within the past two years).
+ALL Bismarck Public School District coaches (head, assistant, volunteer, etc.) are required to complete the free Concussion in Sport - What You Need to Know course on the National Federation of State High School Activities website.

 Click HERE for step by step directions (pdf) on how to register and complete the free NFHS Learn Concussion In Sports course.